PaulNoth/heureka/Readme.md

 *Working with Android device is sometimes buggy.
 Working with iOS is easier (e.g. autostart of the emulator)*.
 See [Solving common problems](#solving-common-problems) section.

 ## First changes
-TBD
+Just open [Main file](./App.js).
+Do your changes, save them, wait for the hot reload and profit in your device.

 ## Solving common problems
 ### Downloading JavaScript bundle is at 100% for a while
-It might happened that the installation (or hot reloading) froze.
+It might happened that the installation froze.
 Then you need to close the application in the emulator, close it from task manager and rerun from the terminal with `a`.
 If it does not help you can restart the bundler with `shitt-r`.
 Or quit the `yarn start` and start from beginning.

+### I do not see my changes
+- Check the error message in the debugging window
+- Hot reload might got frozen.
+Apply [restarting option](#downloading-javascript-bundle-is-at-100-for-a-while)

 ## Additional information
 See [`package.json`](package.json)